Supplement to 17th and 18th Century Theories of Emotions

 Unlike Descartes, Hobbes wrote no single work devoted to the emotions.
 But a number of texts contain extensive discussions: chapters 7, 9 and 12 of the Elements of Law (ms. 1640); de Cive (1642); chapters 6 and 13 (among others) of Leviathan (1651); chapter 25.12–13 of de Corpore (1655); and chapter 11 of de Homine (1658).
 How Hobbes identifies and classifies the passions changes over the years.
 But other views remain remarkably consistent: particularly the identification of passions as a kind of motion internal to the body and related to the will, the description of happiness, or “felicity,” as continual success in satisfying desires in the future (rather than the satisfaction itself), the important place given to “glory,” and the (rather curious) opposition between passion and reason.

-One touchstone of Hobbes's account is his materialist psychology.
+One touchstone of Hobbes’s account is his materialist psychology.
 Criticizing the “metaphorical” sense in which passions are motions, he instead identifies them with material locomotion.
 Life itself requires motion, Hobbes maintains, and there are many kinds of motions within a living body: passions stand between the involuntary “vital” motion characteristic of all living things, and animal, or voluntary motion, by which animals move their bodies through the world, driven by appetites and aversions.
-Hobbes links motions caused by the impact of external objects on our sense organs and the reverberations of “decaying sense” to the imagination; the imagination can in turn be considered the “small,” almost indiscernible, beginnings of animal motion, which Hobbes calls endeavour, or “conatus.”
+Hobbes links motions caused by the impact of external objects on our sense organs and the reverberations of “decaying sense” to the imagination; the imagination in turn provides the “small,” almost indiscernible, beginnings of animal motion, which Hobbes calls endeavour, or “conatus.”
 Alterations in these small, interior motions produce what we call “deliberation,” the last motion of which is the will that produces voluntary motion.
 Passions are identified as those interior beginnings of motion, by which the imagination eventually motivates us to action.
 They thus coincide with the will, and Hobbes emphasizes that the passions have a motivating power through their attractive or aversive directions.
 He sometimes (e.g., in the Elements of Law) locates different faculties in different parts of the body: sense and imagination are attributed to the brain, while the continuation of those motions to the heart produces passions.
 Motion, however, circulates continuously throughout the body.
 But it is only at the end of chapter 25 of De Corpore that he provides a thoroughly materialist explanation of how changes in vital motion result in appetitive or aversive action, referring to the circulation of the blood (as explained by Harvey) and linking it with a Stoic-sounding account of the contracting and expanding of the animal spirits.
 He does not offer a description of the physiology of any particular passion, as Descartes did.
 But he always treats passions as motions within the body, and seems to think that is sufficient to support his materialist claims.

-As in other areas of his thought, Hobbes puts great stock in the taxonomy of the passions.
+As in other areas of his thought, Hobbes puts great stock in definitions and taxonomy for the passions.
 Here, however, the texts differ somewhat (Pacchi 1987).
-For instance, the Elements of Law starts with the passion of “glory,” followed by a long list of passions divided (more or less) into contraries, in a way that seems indebted to Aristotle's Rhetoric.
+For instance, the Elements of Law starts with the passion of “glory,” followed by a long list of passions divided (more or less) into contraries, in a way that seems indebted to Aristotle’s Rhetoric.
 To these, Hobbes adds such distinctively modern passions as “admiration” and its opposite, “contempt,” while allowing many passions to be compounds, e.g., of joy and grief.
 Hobbes also distinguishes between passions directed at past and present objects, and those directed at future ones; only the last are the passions of the mind.
 In general, Hobbes seems more interested in defining each passion, and placing it relative to its “opposite” than in generating a well-ordered taxonomy from the top down.
-But Chapter 9 of the Elements concludes with Hobbes's famous list of passions, and related motions organized as moments in a footrace:
+But Chapter 9 of the Elements concludes with Hobbes’s famous list of passions, and related motions organized as moments in a footrace:

 To endeavour is appetite